 The thumbs-up has all different meanings, too, and you should also be careful with the American “A-Okay” sign or putting your hands on your hips.

 In Western culture, a thumbs up can either be used as a sign of agreement or get a lift whilst hitching, but in some places, like West Africa, it is viewed more as a vulgar taunt … just as the middle finger is used in other countries.
 Also, in Europe and other parts of the world, the sign that you wish to hitch is more of a shaking of the hand and index finger pointed downwards toward the road.

 In Asia, when you want to wave the waiter over to your table, do so with your palm faced towards you, and in Ethiopia, you may be shocked at the way the locals treat servers as they would call a dog to heel, but try the same in Europe, then good luck on getting any service at all.

 If you would like to learn more, we suggest this book – Rude Hand Gestures of the World: A Guide to Offending without Words.

-Ladies, those skimpy shorts and bikini top may work well on some beaches in Thailand or the south of France, but even a skirt that isn’t long enough to cover your calves in Aleppo, Syria will get you scorned by the more conservative women and may get you too much unwanted attention from certain men unused to seeing more flesh publicly.
+Ladies, those skimpy shorts and bikini tops may work well on some beaches in Thailand or the south of France.
+Still, even a skirt that isn’t long enough to cover your calves in Aleppo, Syria will get you scorned by the more conservative women and may get you too much-unwanted attention from certain men unused to seeing more flesh publicly.